marcelocorreia/gobuilder/README.md

 ##About Turtle
 Turtle is a build and deployment helper tool where goodies will be implemented in a turtle pace.
-It is trying to bring some of the concepts from Maven other platforms.
+It is trying to bring some of the concepts from Maven to other platforms.
 Not too ambitious just filling a gap on BAU operations.

 ## Project Types